 Wild Feast foraging and cookery courses are currently held in the Rye and Battle area, surrounded by fields, hedgerows and woodland.
 I now hold both half-day foraging workshops and full-day courses.
+My courses are close enough to London for a day-trip down to East Sussex, but for those who’d like to make a weekend of it, accommodation information can be provided – the Domesday village of Iden is just outside the picturesque, medieval town of Rye.

 Gift vouchers for courses are also available.